AdibSadman192/rent_house_bd/README.md

-*Note: The platform features a modern, responsive design with glass-morphism UI elements.
+*Note: The platform features a modern, responsive design elements.
 More previews are coming soon as the project progresses.*

 ## 🌟 Overview
 A modern social media platform and service for house rentals in Bangladesh, connecting tenants with property owners through a community-driven approach.